LeoDiAngelo/VoxelIsoBlockEditor/README.md

 }
 ```

-For the 256³ stress test (16,777,216 blocks), the camera-facing surface filter combined with frustum culling reduces 512 total chunks to a fraction of the total draw calls depending on camera angle..
+For the 256³ stress test (16,777,216 blocks), the camera-facing surface filter combined with frustum culling reduces 512 total chunks to a fraction of the total draw calls depending on camera angle.
 The chunk list is a plain `List<RenderChunk>` with no LINQ, no allocation, and sequential cache-friendly iteration.

 ## The concurrency contract